ipfs/js-ipfsd-ctl/README.md

 #### Create a DaemonFactory Endpoint - `const server = DaemonFactory.createServer([options]) `

-> `DaemonFactory.createServer` create an instance of the bundled HTTP server used by the remote controller.
+> `DaemonFactory.createServer` create an instance of the bundled REST API used by the remote controller.

 - exposes `start` and `stop` methods to start and stop the http server.